qemqemqem/mtgrandom/README.md

    - To run all the above steps in sequence:
      ```
-     python main.py all --set-name "new_set" --set-description "A cool game about wizards and caves and monsters and stuff." --set-size 12 --max-cards-generate 12 --llm-model gpt-3.5-turbo --graphics-model dalle
+     python main.py all --set-name "new_set" --set-description "A cool game about wizards and caves and monsters and stuff." --set-size 12 --max-cards-generate 12 --llm-model BEST_WRITING_MODEL --graphics-model dalle
      ```

 ---